-2018-19 (Junior): Participated in 12 tournaments and 26 rounds…earned six top-five finishes…averaged a single-season school record 74.4 strokes per round…named First-Team All-Horizon League...earned medalist honors at the Roseann Schwartz Invitational with a two-round 132 (68-64)…finished 12-under par and won by 12 strokes…eight-under-par 64 was the lowest individual round in school history…came after she broke the program record for lowest round in relation to par with a four-under 68 the day prior…two-round 132 set a new school mark for lowest 36-hole performance…finished third at the Dayton Fall Invitational with a two-round 143 (73-70)…broke her own school record for lowest 54-hole performance with a 213 (74-72-67) to tie for third at the Kiawah Island Spring Classic...finished fourth with a two-round 145 (69-76) at the Indiana State Invitational...tied for medalist honors with an even-par 72 at the YSU Spring Invitational...tied for second at the Horizon League Championships with a three-round 228 (79-75-74)...named to the Horizon League All-Tournament Team...set a new single-season school record with six rounds of par or better including four below 70...earned her third letter.
+2018-19 (Junior): Participated in 12 tournaments and 26 rounds...named First-Team All-Horizon League...earned eight top-10 finishes and was YSU's top finisher four times…averaged a school-record 74.3 strokes per round…earned medalist honors at the Roseann Schwartz Invitational with a two-round 132 (68-64)…finished 12-under par and won by 12 strokes…eight-under-par 64 was the lowest round in school history…came after she broke the program record for lowest round in relation to par with a four-under 68 the day prior…two-round 132 set a new school mark for lowest 36-hole performance…finished third at the Dayton Fall Invitational with a two-round 143 (73-70)…broke her own school record for lowest 54-hole performance with a 213 (74-72-67) to tie for third at the Kiawah Island Spring Classic...finished fourth with a two-round 145 (69-76) at the Indiana State Invitational...tied for medalist honors with an even-par 72 at the YSU Spring Invitational...tied for second at the Horizon League Championships with a three-round 228 (79-75-74)...named to the Horizon League All-Tournament Team...set a new single-season school record with seven rounds of par or better including four below 70...also set single-season program records with 59 birdies and three eagles...named Horizon League Female Golfer of the Week on Feb.
+27...named the YSU Joseph F. Malmisur Female Student Athlete of the Year...earned her third letter.

 2017-18 (Sophomore): Participated in five tournaments and 10 rounds after missing the entire fall slate due to injury...averaged a team-best 78.6 strokes per round...named Horizon League Golfer of the Week on April 18...returned in the spring to earn two top-10 finishes and another in the top 15...was YSU's top finisher in each of its final three events...finished tied for first with a single-round score of 74 at the Sand Ridge Shootout...shared medalist honors with teammate Megan Creager...earned a team-best eighth-place finish at the Horizon League Championships with a three-round 236 (76-87-73)...third-round 73 was her low round of the season...was YSU's top finisher at the league meet for the second straight season...finished tied for 15th at Seminole State Spring Break with a two-round 161 (83-78)...posted a two-round total of 158 (80-78) at the Dolores Black Falcon Invitational...earned her second letter.